CheckMatte2/Project-Overhaul/README.md

  3. Need a Wireless Adapter that is capable of packet capture and injection
  4. Once your capture is complete youll need to start up the second program in order to crack the hashes

- # Planned Updates
+ # Planned Updates to script
  * Merge both scripts into one whole script
- * Add other hash formats
+ * Option of using hashcat and or John the Ripper
  * Add other wireless features(NMAP, etc)
  * Add a start menu so user can select what they would like to do
+ * Be able to crack WPA3 hashes